MEET THE TEAM

 Austin, TX

 Tiffani’s journey into Islam began in November 2022, igniting her passion for deepening her understanding of the deen.
 With a strong commitment to community change and food security, she actively works to make a positive impact.
-Tiffani currently serves as the Co-Lead of the Embrace Austin, Texas Chapter
+Tiffani currently serves as the Core Lead of the Embrace Austin, Texas Chapter

 Shanada Lewis